 The Treasury provides advice on small business policy issues and assists the Australian Government in developing an internationally competitive and productive environment for small businesses.

-For further information, visit the Small Business page.
+For further information, visit the Franchising Code of Conduct page.

 Treasury Business Liaison